Andrzej Kubica

-Andrzej Kubica (born July 7, 1972) is a former Polish football player.
-He played in Poland, France, Israel and Japan and retired in 2007.
+Andrzej Kubica (born 7 July 1972) is a Polish former professional footballer who played as a forward.
+He played in Poland, France, Israel and Japan and retired in 2013.

-Club career
+Career

-Kubica played for OGC Nice in the French Ligue 1.
+Kubica played for Nice in the French Ligue 1.
 He was the top scorer of the Israeli Premier League in 1999 and then moved to Japan in 2000 to score 11 goals to help Urawa Red Diamonds get back to the J1 League.